DevFelipeRT/quotation-system/src/Shared/Discovery/README.md

 ### Provider Auto-Discovery and Registration

-A best-practice pattern is to use the DiscoveryKernel to scan for all service providers (classes implementing `ContainerProviderInterface`) across your modules, and register them automatically in the DI container.
-This approach fully decouples provider registration from static lists or configuration files.
+A best-practice pattern is to use the `DiscoveryKernel` to scan for all service providers (classes implementing `ContainerProviderInterface`) across your modules, and register them automatically in the DI container.
+This approach completely decouples provider registration from static lists or configuration files.

 **Example: Full Provider Auto-Registration at Bootstrap**